Planet Ark

-Planet Ark Environmental Foundation is an Australian non-profit environmental organization founded in 1992.
-Planet Ark aims to partner with organizations in the public and private sectors to help find ways to reduce impact on planet Earth.
+Planet Ark Environmental Foundation is an Australian non-profit environmental organisation founded in 1992.
+Planet Ark aims to partner with organisations in the public and private sectors to help find ways to reduce impact on planet Earth.
 The focus areas are the environmental impacts of human consumption in the home, the workplace, and the community.
 Planet Ark's campaigns include 'Cartridges 4 Planet Ark', Australia's 'National Recycling Week', and the country's biggest annual community tree planting event, National Tree Day.
 The organisation operates from its office in Sydney.
-In May 2025, it was placed in voluntary administration.

 History

 Ark Australia was founded in 1992 by Paul Klymenko, Peter Shenstone, and former Ark UK member Jon Dee.
 At the time, curbside recycling was in its infancy, and environmental information was very limited.
-The organization was commissioned to create 300 "Save the Planet" videos involving high profile celebrities and soon became known as Planet Ark.
-Several major events are organized by Planet Ark, including National Tree Day, founded in 1996 with Olivia Newton-John; National Recycling Week; and the Schools Recycle Right Challenge.
-The organization began many high profile campaigns that have since either moved to other providers or become staples of the public recycling sphere, including 'Cards 4 Planet Ark', 'Phones for Planet Ark', Steel Can and Aluminum Can (Al Cans) recycling.
+The organisation was commissioned to create 300 "Save the Planet" videos involving high profile celebrities and soon became known as Planet Ark.
+Several major events are organised by Planet Ark, including National Tree Day, founded in 1996 with Olivia Newton-John; National Recycling Week; and the Schools Recycle Right Challenge.
+The organisation began many high profile campaigns that have since either moved to other providers or become staples of the public recycling sphere, including 'Cards 4 Planet Ark', 'Phones for Planet Ark', Steel Can and Aluminum Can (Al Cans) recycling.
 To demonstrate that cleaning products could be as effective without a heavy chemical composition, Planet Ark released the Aware Laundry Powder range in 1994.
 This was soon followed by 100% recycled toilet tissue.